 Medical Laboratory Assistant National Certificate

-If you are a student in certain provinces outside of BC, specifically in three Atlantic provinces (NS, NL, PE), choose this program, rather than the MLA Certificate program, which is for BC students.
+If you are a student in certain provinces outside of BC, specifically in three Atlantic provinces (NS, NL, PE), choose this program, rather than the MLA Certificate program.
 If you are unsure of which program to take, contact the Program Administrator, Science.